You can add an ESXi host to a running vSAN cluster without disrupting any ongoing operations. The host's resources become associated with the cluster.

 Put this host’s virtual machines in the cluster’s root resource pool

 vCenter Server removes all existing resource pools of the host.
 The virtual machines in the host’s hierarchy are all attached to the root.
-Because share allocations are relative to a resource pool, you might have to manually change a virtual machine’s shares, which destroys the resource pool hierarchy.
+Share allocations are relative to a resource pool, so you might have to change a virtual machine’s shares.
+Making this change destroys the resource pool hierarchy.

 Create a resource pool for this host’s virtual machines and resource pools